AnujSaharan/The-Watch-Project/ReadMe.md

 The Watch Project is an C++ based object oriented watch that fetches time from the system and displays it in a word based format.
 Also includes a stopwatch and a countdown timer capable of writing and saving data to external files.

+I've included detailed documentation in the most recent release of the project.

 ---

 ### FAQ